 In Boston, the truncated tower of St. Botolph's church, known locally as "Boston Stump" soars above the town from which the city of Boston in the USA was founded.

-The Benedictine abbey at Crowland contains wonderful remnants of monastic buildings, particularly the west front, with 5 tiers of statues.
+The Benedictine abbey at Crowland contains wonderful remnants of monastic buildings, particularly the west front, with five tiers of statues.
 The town itself boasts a remarkable triangular bridge.

 The historic town of Epworth will forever be linked with the Wesley family.
 Charles and John Wesley, the founders of Methodism, were born and grew up in Epworth, and today the restored 1709 Old Rectory that was their home is a fascinating museum tracing the history of this extraordinary family and their lives.

 The Gibraltar Point Nature Reserve provides an important habitat for native and migratory birds, and is a popular gathering point for nature lovers and bird watchers alike.
-The Viking Way long distance path provides enjoyable walking while the Lincolnshire Wolds Area of Outstanding Natural Beauty (AONB) is an area of rolling upland split by valleys harbouring peaceful small villages that amply repay time spent exploring them.
+The Viking Way long-distance path provides enjoyable walking while the Lincolnshire Wolds Area of Outstanding Natural Beauty (AONB) is an area of rolling upland split by valleys harbouring peaceful small villages that amply repay the time spent exploring them.

 Most photos are available for licensing, please contact Britain Express image library.